If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 For information about reporting options visit the website for the Office of Investigations and Civil Rights Compliance.

-The UO has contracted with Callisto to provide an option for students to disclose and record experiences of sex- or gender-based discrimination, harassment, or violence, including stalking, bullying, dating, and domestic violence.
+Callisto is a third-party service that provides an option for students to disclose and record experiences of sex- or gender-based discrimination, harassment, or violence, including stalking, bullying, dating, and domestic violence.
 You can record securely and privately what happened to you, and document the experience in a way that can help preserve important information if you later decide to make an official report.

 Callisto offers three choices: